-This article describes aflow++, an interconnected collection of algorithms and workflows, written in C++, that have been developed to address the challenge of accelerated and autonomous materials' calculation and identifications.
-The article highlights the upgrades that have been developed since the original aflow++ report [50], and demonstrate their interoperability within the overall environment.
-The code, download/installation instructions and operation manuals describing all the features, are freely available at aflow.org.
+This article describes aflow++, an interconnected collection of algorithms and workflows, written C++, that have been developed to address the challenge of accelerated and autonomous materials' calculation and identifications.
+The article highlights the upgrades that have been developed since the original aflow++ report [45], and demonstrate their interoperability within the overall environment.
+The various modules and tools included in the standard distribution (version 3.2.12, Fall 2022) are listed in Table I. The code, download/installation instructions and operation manuals describing all the features, are freely available at aflow.org.
 Through ongoing innovation and implementation of robust descriptors and workflows, aflow++ continues to deliver valuable solutions as well as playing a role in accelerating the pace of automation in the materials community.